Dec 9, 2020

 Key Ingredients in This Recipe

-• Pizza dough – Homemade dough is easy to make using my basic pizza dough recipe here.
-If you want a shortcut, then instead of making homemade dough you can find pre-made dough in the refrigerated section of Trader Joe’s and Whole Foods.
+• Pizza dough – A homemade pie is easy to make using my basic pizza dough recipe.
+If you want a shortcut, you can find pre-made dough in the refrigerated section of most grocery stores.
 I also recommend checking if your local pizza spot sells their dough, it’s a great way to support local!

 • Speck – Speck is similar to prosciutto, it’s cured ham served sliced paper thin, but speck is slightly smoked before it’s aged giving it bold flavor.
 If speck is unavailable, prosciutto will work as a substitute.